-- 1. In the Group Definitions, Click Add Management Group.
-ManagementGroup is added in the Group Definitions. - 2.
+- 1. In the Server Definition, click Next. - 2.
+In the Group Definitions, Click Add Management Group.
+ManagementGroup is added in the Group Definitions. - 3.
 Select ManagementGroup, and then, click Group Resource.
 The Group Resource Definitions are displayed.
-Click Add. - 3.
+Click Add. - 4.
 The Resource Definition dialog box is displayed.
 Select the type of group resource (floating IP resource) in the Type box.
 In the Name box, the ManagementIP is entered by default.
-Click Next. - 4.
-In the IP Address box, enter the floating IP address 192.168.0.11, and then, click Next. - 5.
+Click Next. - 5.
+In the IP Address box, enter the floating IP address 192.168.0.11, and then, click Next. - 6.
 Recovery Operation at Activation Failure Detection and Recovery Operation at Deactivation Failure Detection are displayed.
-Click Next. - 6.
+Click Next. - 7.
 The window to configure the dependency is displayed.
-Click Finish without setting anything. - 7.
+Click Finish without setting anything. - 8.
 The Group resource definitions is displayed.
-Check to see the ManagementIP is registered, and then, click Close. - 8.
+Check to see the ManagementIP is registered, and then, click Close.

 The management group is added in the Group Definitions.

-2-2.
-Add a work group
+2-2 Add a work group